 Having the right tools in your arsenal can make all the difference when tackling low FCR.
 Call-backs are a great place to start!
 This technology offers your customers the option of a call-back, so they don’t have to wait on hold.

 By eliminating hold time for your customer, you can defer calls to later in the day or week.
 This lowers the number of calls in the queue and alleviates pressure on your agents.
 They’ll focus on their calls without rushing while providing better service and resolve customer issues the first time.

-Like its name suggests, Visual IVR allows your customers to navigate a visual interface on your website or mobile app.
+Like its name suggests, Web Call-Backs (formerly Visual IVR) allows your customers to navigate a visual interface on your website or mobile app.
 It collects information about their query such as their name, account number, and more.

 This streamlines the process for your agents, saving them precious time from having to repeat or clarify information.
-Some Visual IVRs can also work with call-back technology to schedule call-backs for your customers directly from their device.
+Web Call-Backs can also work with call-back technology to schedule call-backs for your customers directly from their device.

 7. Upgrade your skills-based routing.